StephenBanbury/jekyll-blank-template/_posts/2019-03-10-week-four-critical-reflection.markdown

 <span style="color:darkblue">**Future goals**</span>

-The act of putting together SMART goals has helped me focus on other goals that I intend to characterise in a similar way.
+The act of putting together SMART goals has helped me focus on other goals that I would like to characterise in a similar way.
 Briefly they include: -
 * Bringing myself up to a good confident speed with
   - Angular and TypeScript
   - HTML5 and CSS